c. 1500 BC

 The entity Iam attempts to copy the Doctor's TARDIS console.
 He also copies an area of Earth that includes Europe, North Africa, and the Middle East.
 He provides the necessary conditions for life to continue on this new discworld.

-[This happens in Chapter I. The divergence appears to be shortly before the battle of Actium in 31 BC, and the Doctor dates it on page 221.]
+[This happens in Chapter 1.
+The divergence appears to be shortly before the battle of Actium in 31 BC, and the Doctor gives the date (p.
+221).]

 c.
 24 BC